Vickery Meadow, Dallas: Government and infrastructure

-The area's transit authority, Dallas Area Rapid Transit, manages public transport in Vickery Meadow.
+The area's transit authority, Dallas Area Rapid Transit, manages public transport in Vickery.
 Bus routes through the area include 17, 20, 27, and 402.
 The Walnut Hill and Park Lane stations of the Red Line and Orange Line also serve Vickery Meadow.
 The Parkland Health & Hospital System (Dallas County Hospital District) operates the Vickery Health Center.

 Cityscape

-The Vickery Midtown Public Improvement District includes 11,929 multi-family units, 110 businesses, and five schools of the Dallas Independent School District.
+The Midtown Improvement District includes 11,929 multi-family units, 110 businesses, and five schools of the Dallas Independent School District.

 Demographics

-Vickery Meadow is the most densely populated community in Dallas, and many of its residents are immigrants and refugees.
+Vickery is the most densely populated community in Dallas, and some of its residents are immigrants and refugees.
 Vickery Meadow attracts refugees because of its inexpensive housing, access to health care facilities, and public transportation.
-The greater Vickery Meadow area, consisting of 5.3 sqmi of land, including open parkland, had around 53,000 residents by 2004.
-The core Vickery Meadow area, known as the Vickery Midtown Improvement District and consisting of 2.86 sqmi, had 40,646 people.
+The greater Midtown area, consisting of 5.3 sqmi of land, including open parkland, had around 53,000 residents by 2004.
+The core Vickery Meadow area, known as the Midtown Improvement District and consisting of 2.86 sqmi, had 40,646 people.
 Of the population, 5,303 were under 6 years old, 3,932 were ages 6 through 13, 1,670 were ages 14–17, 27,555 were ages 18–64, and 2,186 were 65 or older.
 39% of the people were considered to be in poverty.
 The average residency period was less than five years.
 Of the population about 40% were Hispanic or Latino, 32% were White, 22% were African-American, and 6% were other groups, mostly including immigrants from sub-Saharan Africa.
 The Vickery Midtown Improvement District said that the true Hispanic and Latino population may be higher due to illegal immigration.

-In 2004 Vickery Meadow had 14,860 housing units, including 12,558 apartment units, 2,300 condominium units, and two single-family houses.
+In 2004 Vickery had 14,860 housing units, including 12,558 apartment units, 2,300 condominium units, and two single-family houses.
 A total of 102 multi-family residential properties existed in Vickery Meadow, with the smallest having six housing units and the largest having 1,084 housing units.